 Confidence.
-Some people have it in spades and others have to search far and wide for it.
+Some people have it in spades, and others have to search far and wide for it.
 For some, staying confident comes naturally, while others have to work at it.
 Our confidence, of course, is high in some areas and non-existent in others.
-It has a roller-coaster mentality of ups and downs.
-I think we can all relate to riding on the confidence merry-go-round.
+It has a roller-coaster mentality of ups and downs, and I think we can all relate to riding on the confidence merry-go-round.

-Confidence is defined as having trust in one’s self in regard to our judgment, ability and qualities.
+Confidence is defined as having trust in one’s self regarding our judgment, ability, and qualities.
 But did you know that our level of confidence depends upon the degree of our emotional, physical and social health?
-The higher degree of emotional stability, physical good health and feeling socially accepted, the more confidence we have.
+The higher degree of emotional stability, good physical health, and feeling socially accepted, the more confidence we have.

-This is rather ironic to me — confidence is a personal thing only the individual can be involved in, yet it depends on numerous outside forces.
-According to a Psychology Today article, Dr. Neel Burton said “self-esteem can be undermined by ill health, negative life events such as losing a job or getting divorced, deficient or frustrating relationships and a general sense of lack of control.”
-Dr. Burton states that when one experiences low self-esteem and confidence, they begin to withdraw into themselves, afraid to express their thoughts or feelings, have a feeling of powerlessness and are afraid to take chances on different opportunities resulting in missing out on life experiences.
+This is somewhat ironic to me — confidence is a personal thing only the individual can be involved in, yet it depends on numerous outside forces.
+According to a Psychology Today article, Dr. Neel Burton said, “self-esteem can be undermined by ill health, negative life events such as losing a job or getting divorced, deficient or frustrating relationships, and a general sense of lack of control.”
+Dr. Burton states that when one experiences low self-esteem and confidence, they begin to withdraw into themselves, are afraid to express their thoughts or feelings, have a sense of powerlessness, and are scared to take chances on different opportunities resulting in missing out on life experiences.

 You may not be able to change your external circumstances, but you can change your internal perceptions.
-Try these tips to build back up confidence you may have lost and then stay confident.
+Try these tips to build up confidence you may have lost, and then stay confident.

 Learning something new actually changes the chemistry within your brain.
 The element in your brain that helps you learn is called myelin.
-The more you learn, the denser it becomes and the better you learn new things.
+The more you learn, the denser it becomes, and the better you learn new things.
 Learning something new also makes you feel better about yourself.
-It excites you and you begin to gain a sense of accomplishment.
-This, in turn, makes you proud of yourself which gives you more confidence.
-One of the most important reasons, for me personally, to continue to learn something new is it also helps stave off dementia.
+It excites you, and you begin to gain a sense of accomplishment.
+This, in turn, makes you proud of yourself, which gives you more confidence.
+One of the most important reasons for me to continue learning something new is that it also helps stave off dementia.
 People who are constantly learning something new lessen their chance of having dementia.

 Now this one can be a bit tricky.
 When picking something to try that is out of your comfort zone, we do not want to go so far out that it may cause additional psychological, physical or emotional harm.
-Here is what I say … pick an activity that you know will not harm you in any way by trying it, but will help you feel better about yourself simply for trying.
+Here is what I say … pick an activity that you know will not harm you in any way by trying it but will help you feel better about yourself simply for trying.
 The key here is simply to try something.
-You do not need to be great at it.
-You do not need to succeed at it.
+You do not need to be great at it or to succeed at it.
 You do not need to walk away conquering whatever it is.
 The act of trying something that makes you a bit nervous and knowing you had the courage to do it is enough to help boost your confidence.